restorecommerce/identity-srv/README.md

 #### `Login`

-Used to verify the a User's password and return its info in case the operation is successful.
+Used to verify the User name or email with password and return User's information in case the operation is successful.
 Requests are performed providing `io.restorecommerce.user.LoginRequest` protobuf message as input and the response is `io.restorecommerce.user.User` message.

 `io.restorecommerce.user.LoginRequest`